Ferdinand Marcos's cult of personality: Institutions, monuments, and museums

 Under the presidency of Bongbong Marcos, memorials, monuments, and institutions have been built or planned to honor Ferdinand Marcos and his dictatorship.
 Some of the memorials, including those that use public funds, are meant to support false narratives such as Ferdinand Marcos's dubious war record.
 In 2023, the Ferdinand E. Marcos Grandstand was constructed in Laoag, Ilocos Norte, using public funds controlled by the office of Representative Sandro Marcos.

-In 2023, a memorial marker with the portrait of Ferdinand Marcos was built along the Pantabangan Dam in Nueva Ecija, while a New Memorial Plaza of Major Ferdinand E. Marcos is up for bidding for completion in 2025.
+In 2023, a memorial marker with the portrait of Ferdinand Marcos was built along the Pantabangan Dam in Nueva Ecija, while a new Memorial Plaza of Major Ferdinand E. Marcos is up for bidding for completion in 2025.
 In Silang, Cavite, a President Ferdinand E. Marcos Sr. Field will be built using funds from the Philippine National Police Academy and the Department of Public Works and Highways.
-Cost includes the construction of a large full-body portrait or relief Ferdinand Marcos resembling "Christ on the crucifix", according to a Vera Files report.
+The cost includes the construction of a large full-body portrait or relief of Ferdinand Marcos resembling "Christ on the crucifix," according to a Vera Files report.

 In 2024, the Department of Human Settlements and Urban Development announced an order by Bongbong Marcos to construct a 150-hectare Marcos Park in Rizal province.
 There is also a Marcos Park within a public housing compound in Bacolod City.

 In Manila and Paoay, there are museums and exhibits that use public funds to glorify Ferdinand Marcos.
 For example, the Teus Mansion has a museum of Philippine presidents, with the largest room dedicated to Ferdinand Marcos while all other presidents are in another room.
-The exhibit makes false claims about the Marcos's bar exam scores and his reasons for declaring martial law, and glosses over details of the Marcos family's ouster during the People Power Revolution.
+The exhibit makes false claims about Marcos's bar exam scores and his reasons for declaring martial law and glosses over details of the Marcos family's ouster during the People Power Revolution.
 In Marikina, the Marikina Shoe Museum prominently displays photographs, paintings, and memorabilia of Imelda Marcos and gives a false impression of Imelda Marcos's contribution to the shoe industry.

 Common propaganda narratives

 "Golden Age" propaganda

-Various Marcos supporters, most notably his immediate family, have also denied the negative economic impacts of authoritarian rule, and of Marcos's policies specifically, portraying the initial gains in the period immediately following the declaration of Martial Law as proof of a Philippine economic "golden age" while downplaying the series of economic collapses that began in the mid to late 1970s.
+Various Marcos supporters, most notably his immediate family, have also denied the negative economic impacts of authoritarian rule and of Marcos's policies specifically, portraying the initial gains in the period immediately following the declaration of Martial Law as proof of a Philippine economic "golden age" while downplaying the series of economic collapses that began in the mid- to late 1970s.

 The 2018 study of Networked Disinformation by Ong and Cabañes has identified "Golden age" propaganda as one of the tactics used by professional propagandists to further the political comeback of the Marcos siblings during the mid-2010s.
-Investigative journalists and media organizations have also agreed that "Golden age" propaganda as intentional disinformation.
+Investigative journalists and media organizations have also agreed that "golden age" propaganda as intentional disinformation.

-The propagation of "Golden age" propaganda has led numerous groups of economists, historians, and other academics to debunk it, but some reports have noted that the use of "deceptive nostalgia" as propaganda has been effective in misleading the public.
+The propagation of "golden age" propaganda has led numerous groups of economists, historians, and other academics to debunk it, but some reports have noted that the use of "deceptive nostalgia" is propaganda has been effective in misleading the public.